fionaxichen/fionaxichen.github.io/README.md

 We will create a Flask app that gathers data on news from all over the world, all across the web, and processes them to calculate the importance of any keyword on a given day or over a period of time.
 The program would be able to show you how important a topic (keyword) is and provide news articles that are related to the topic.

 ## Potential Uses:
-Journalists monitoring news and tracking the trend of a certain recent news topic Public browsing daily news in a more quick and effective manner Institutions/individuals looking up themselves to manage their public image and level of discussion
+1. Journalists monitoring news and tracking the trend of a certain recent news topic
+2. Public browsing daily news in a more quick and effective manner
+3. Institutions/individuals looking up themselves to manage their public image and level of discussion

 ## Function 1: Everything
-Allows users to input a keyword using its API parameter “q” Searches through articles from over 80,000 large and small news sources and blogs Return articles that contain the keyword
+Allows users to input a keyword using its API parameter “q” <br>
+Searches through articles from over 80,000 large and small news sources and blogs <br>
+Return articles that contain the keyword <br>
 Code:
   - Get the time range using datetime
   - Extract data for all news articles from News API with the parameters